 - Letters 2 Numbers: It's spelled "Silent Hill Zero-rigins," though you might get some strange looks calling it that.

 - Market-Based Title: It's called "Silent Hill 0" in Japan.

 - Travis's mother became psychotic, tried to kill herself and Travis in a murder-suicide and was committed to a sanitarium and his father subsequently hanged himself while Travis was out playing.

 - Dahlia, though it probably would have been better if she had just abandoned her daughter.

 - Press X to Not Die: Just about every monster in this game has an attack that triggers a quick-time event.
-Only one is instantly fatal, but it's still annoying.
+Only one is instantly fatal (and it gives you plenty of time), but it's still annoying.